DOSSIER - EVERYTHING YOU NEED TO KNOW ABOUT INVOICING FOR SERVICE COMPANIES

 4. How to manage complex billing arrangements

-7. How to simplify communication with customers?
+7. How can we simplify communication with our customers?

-The 9 problems of project invoicing
+The 9 problems of project billing